 FAQs About Volkswagen Group Ownership

 Yes.
-Audi has been part of Volkswagen Group since the 1960s.
+Audi has been part of Volkswagen Group since 1966.

 Yes.
 Volkswagen Group owns a majority stake in Porsche AG.

 Yes.
-Lamborghini is fully owned by Volkswagen Group.
+Lamborghini is fully owned by Volkswagen Group through Audi.

-Volkswagen Group controls more than 10 major automotive brands across passenger cars, luxury vehicles, motorcycles, and commercial transport.
+Volkswagen Group controls more than ten major automotive brands spanning passenger cars, luxury vehicles, motorcycles and commercial transport businesses.